sagudev/spidernode/deps/spidershim/spidermonkey/js/src/doc/Debugger/Debugger.Source.md

     **If the instance refers to WebAssembly code**, the URL of the script that called `new WebAssembly.Module` with the string `"> wasm"` appended.

+`id`
+:   **If the instance refers to JavaScript source**, an int32 counter that identifies
+    the source within the current process.
+This ID is used in other places in Gecko that weakly refer to sources, such as nsIScriptError.

 `sourceMapURL`
 :   **If the instance refers to JavaScript source**, if this source was
     produced by a minimizer or translated from some other language, and we